 A light switch went off in my mind...I swear you could see it hovering above my head saying, "Bling, bling!
 Idea alert, idea alert! " lol

 I was excited and wanted to visit and soon enough we planned to spend a day at the estate.
 A few weeks later my wife, son and I were driving on the North Coast Road to Las Cuevas to meet Mikey at his cocoa estate.

 Mikey was welcoming!
 The short trek up to the estate hut was where I put on these boots Mikey gave me.
 He explained that no one should wander the estate without boots.
 There may be snakes lurking around.
 I was eager to walk around the estate, however not too eager to cross the path of any snake, especially a Mapepire or Coral Snake.
 Now it was time for this "cocoa panyol" to start walking lol 🙂

 The species of coffee most produced in Trinidad was the Robusta coffee.
 The plant is sensitive to cold and warm conditions and so strives best in levels of high humidy and rainfall.
 In Trinidad, coffee estates are most found in the hilly areas, mostly cared for by small farmers.
 In recent years, the industry has been greatly affected by the plant-borne "diseases and pests, economic conditions and inefficient farming practices "(source).

 The plant needs adequate space and ample shade to mature or strive.
-The right amount of sunlight is required at different stages of the coffee tree’s growth.
+The right amount of sunlight is required at different stages of the coffee tree's growth.
 Also, the shades used can provide additional income for the farmer while the tree matures.
 In the past, to provide the shade, Immortelle trees were used.
-You can see them towering high above the coffee trees with their branches like wings spread out providing shade.
+You can see them towering high above the trees with their branches like wings spread out providing the necessary shade.